MicrosoftDocs/m365copilot-docs/docs/plugin-guidelines.md

 To support complex prompts, expand the scope of your search support to handle three or more search query `parameters` simultaneously by enabling multi-parameter support in your plugin [app manifest](/microsoftteams/platform/resources/schema/manifest-schema#composeextensionscommands).

-Ensure search parameters have good descriptions and explicit input types and output formats.
+Make sure that search parameters have good descriptions and explicit input types and output formats.

 ### Avoid generic descriptions of your plugin, its skills, and parameters

 Be precise in the description of what the plugin does and doesn't do.
-While it's tempting to add extra information to try to boost the likelihood of a plugin being used by Copilot, this can result in the following critical issues:
+While it's tempting to add extra information to try to boost the likelihood that Copilot uses a plugin, this can result in the following undesirable consequences:

 - A generic plugin description prevents the appropriate plugin for the job from getting picked up and if this happens frequently the user might disable the plugin.

 - When selected incorrectly, failures in plugin execution or response are likely outcomes.
-Copilot won't surface plugins that have high error rates, and user trust in the plugin could erode.
+Copilot won't surface plugins that have high error rates, which can erode user trust.

 ### Don't assume Copilot can guess required inputs

 Only in limited scenarios is Copilot able to guess an input to a user prompt.
 Most of the time, required inputs to plugin queries need to be stated explicitly in the user's prompt to Copilot.
-Best practice is to test your plugin with different prompts to Copilot to anticipate expected behavior.
+As a best practice, test your plugin with different prompts to Copilot to anticipate expected behavior.

 ### Validate operations Copilot can perform in terms of reasoning over the plugin response

 While Copilot provides basic capabilities in reasoning over the output of a plugin response, results vary depending on the scenario.
-Best practice is to test your plugin with different prompts that require post-processing to anticipate expected behavior.
+As a best practice, test your plugin with different prompts that require post-processing to anticipate expected behavior.

 ### Provide visually rich responses to user queries

 Respond to user input with structured, actionable, and visually rich [Adaptive Cards](/microsoftteams/platform/messaging-extensions/high-quality-message-extension?context=/microsoft-365-copilot/extensibility/context#adaptive-card-response).
-Ensure your Adaptive Card responses are informationally dense, and provide at least one action button and two additional pieces of information (in addition to your app logo, title, thumbnail, and title of the information).
-As additional information, it's useful to provide the most frequently searched attributes, such as *status*, *date*, or *assigned to* fields.
+Make sure that your Adaptive Card responses provide rich information, and include at least one action button and two additional pieces of information (in addition to your app logo, title, thumbnail, and title of the information).
+It can be useful to provide the most frequently searched attributes, such as *status*, *date*, or *assigned to* fields.

-## See also
+## Related content

 - [Guidelines for message extension plugins](/microsoftteams/platform/messaging-extensions/high-quality-message-extension?context=/microsoft-365-copilot/extensibility/context)
 - [Publish plugins and Microsoft Graph connectors for Copilot](./publish.md)